ashutoshmjain/shutri/PROJECT_ARTIFACTS/TECH_SPECS.md

 #### 4.2.1.
 Import (`shutri -i <file.mp3>`)

 1. The user specifies an MP3 audio file to import.
+2.  `shutri` calculates a SHA-256 hash of the audio file's content to serve as a unique identifier.
-2.  `shutri` copies the file to `~/.shutri/imports/`.
+3.  `shutri` copies the file to `~/.shutri/imports/`.
-3. The audio is processed using a detailed, three-phase strategy to create structured, editable data.
+4. The audio is processed using a detailed, three-phase strategy to create structured, editable data.

   **Phase 1: Pre-processing (Creating Consolidated Splits)**